PedoPot/PedoController/README.md

 - `date` (datetime): Date of the message
 - `sender_type` (str): Type of sender ('assistant', 'user', 'system')

-**Returns:** Created message object with status 201, or errors with status 400
+**Returns:** Created Message object with status 201, or errors with status 400

+### POST `/pedocontroller/messages/initFirstMessage`
+Initializes the first system message in a conversation with baiter context.

+**Parameters:**
+- `idConversation` (int): ID of the conversation
+- `idBaiter` (int): ID of the baiter

+**Returns:** Created system Message object with baiter context

 ### POST `/pedocontroller/messages/create/ai`
-Creates a message from the decoy (AI).
+Creates a message from the baiter (AI) and sends it via pedo-connector.

 **Parameters:**
 - `conversation` (int): ID of the associated conversation
 - `message` (str): Content of the message
 - `date` (datetime): Date of the message

-**Returns:** Created message object and sends the message via pedo-connector
+**Returns:** Created Message object and sends the message via pedo-connector service

 ### POST `/pedocontroller/messages/create/pedophile`
-Creates a message from the subject.
+Creates a message from the pedophile and forwards it to pedo-hunter-api for analysis.

 **Parameters:**
 - `conversation` (int): ID of the associated conversation
 - `message` (str): Content of the message
 - `date` (datetime): Date of the message

-**Returns:** Created message object and forwards to pedo-hunter-api for analysis
+**Returns:** Created Message object and forwards to pedo-hunter-api for analysis

 ### PUT `/pedocontroller/messages/update`
 Updates an existing message.